Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Introduction

-This technical report introduces the following novel contributions that extend beyond prior work:
+This technical report introduces the following contributions that extend beyond prior work:

-\begin{itemize} \item \textbf{Two-layer trust architecture}: For the first time, we formalize trust as a dual-process system with immediate trust ($T_{ij}^t$) responding to current behavior and reputation ($R_{ij}^t$) tracking violation history, capturing both short-term behavioral responses and long-term memory constraints.
+\begin{itemize} \item \textbf{Two-layer trust architecture}: In this work, we formalize trust as a dual-process system with immediate trust ($T_{ij}^t$) responding to current behavior and reputation ($R_{ij}^t$) tracking violation history, capturing both short-term behavioral responses and long-term memory constraints.

 \item \textbf{Asymmetric trust evolution with negativity bias}: Unlike prior work, our model implements validated asymmetric updating where cooperation builds trust gradually ($\lambda_+ \approx 0.10$) while violations erode it sharply ($\lambda_- \approx 0.30$), with experimental validation confirming median negativity ratio of 3.0$\times$ across 78,125 parameter configurations.